couchbase/cbft/DESIGN.md

 rebalance-out a node and rebalance it back in with a different set of node services.

-Related: this design doesn't support the scenario of adding unmanaged, standalone cbft instances to a cbft cluster that's ns-server managed (such as by downloading cbft manually, and manually trying to join it to a cbftint cluster via direct Cfg access).
+Related: this design also doesn't support the scenario of adding unmanaged, standalone cbft instances to a cbft cluster that's ns-server managed (such as by downloading cbft manually, and manually trying to join it to a cbftint cluster via direct Cfg access).
 That is, each cbft instance in this design must be ns-server managed.

 ### -dataDir=/mnt/cb-data/data/@cbft

-This is the data directory where cbft can store index and node-specific data and metadata.
+This is the data directory where cbft can store its node-specific index data and metadata.

 Of note, the dataDir is not planned to be dynamically changable at runtime.
-That is, if ns-server mistakenly restarts cbft with a brand new, empty, different dataDir, the cbft node will try to join the cbft cluster like a brand new additional cbft node (since it has a different cbft.uuid file), but the old cbft node (with the same bindHttp but old cbft.uuid file) will still be registered and prevent the restarted cbft node from joining.
-To repair this undesirable situation, the old node (with the old cbft.uuid) must be unregistered from the Cfg.
+That is, if ns-server mistakenly restarts cbft with a brand new, empty, different dataDir, the restarted cbft node will try to join the cbft cluster like a brand new additional cbft node (since it has a different cbft.uuid file), but the old cbft node (with the same bindHttp but old cbft.uuid file) will still be registered and prevent the restarted cbft node from joining.
+To repair this undesirable situation, the old node (with the old cbft.uuid) must be unregistered from the Cfg (such as by manually using the UNREG_CBFT_NODE tool, to be described later in this document).

 On the other hand, if a future version of ns-server instead carefully arranges to stop cbft, move/copy/symlink the dataDir contents to a new location, and restart cbft pointed at the new dataDir, the cbft node will resume with the same cluster membership identity as expected (assuming there was no file data corruption).
+This will work because the restarted cbft node will have the same dataDir/cbft.uuid file contents.

 ### -server=127.0.0.1:8091

-This is ADDR:PORT of the REST API of the couchbase server that cbft will use by default for its data-source (i.e., the default container of buckets).
+This is ADDR:PORT of the REST API of the couchbase ns-server that cbft will use by default for its data source (i.e., the default container of buckets).

 ### -bindHttp=0.0.0.0:9110

-This is the ADDR:PORT that cbft will listen to in order to provide the cbft REST API.
+This is the ADDR:PORT that cbft process will listen to in order to provide the cbft REST API.
 The bindHttp ADDR:PORT must be unique in the cluster.
 (NOTE: We'll talk about changing IP addresses in a later section.)

+### -extra=extra-JSON-from-ns-server

+The is additional JSON information that ns-server needs to associate with this cbft process.
+For example...

+    {
+        "ns_server_rest":"127.0.0.1:8091"
+    }

+In particular, ns-server will want to repeatedly poll the cbft process for its latest stats metrics and counters.
+The REST response expected by ns-server includes ns-server's outer REST address, and the extras JSON is a way for ns-server to pass down its outer REST address and other (future) information.

 ## cbft process registers into the Cfg

-At this point, as the cbft process starts up, cbft will save its node definition (there's just a single cbft node so far) into the Cfg (metakv) system.
+At this point, as the cbft process starts up, the cbft process will add its node definition (there's just a single cbft node so far) into the Cfg (metakv) system.

 That way, other clients of the Cfg system can discover the cbft nodes in the cbft cluster.